matthias-reis/carda-gatsby/content/articles/2022/11/interview-with-paul-seidel-fern-the-ocean-about-the-new-fern-album.md

 **Paul:** Hey Anne, thanks for the invitation and the compliment!
 I'm delighted.
 That's actually not a matter of course.
 The whole process of making "Intersubjective" was such a constant balancing act between self-discovery and healthy experimentation.
 So, it feels good that listening to the finished album brings people joy.
 Moreover, I don't feel like I should have invested another ten years.

 **Anne:** A lot is going on at the moment.
-You just returned from the tour with The Ocean, which will continue in a few weeks.
+You just returned from the tour with The Ocean, which will continue in a few days.
 On the side, you released your album with FERN and took care of all the promo and preparation.
 Is there any time left for a break here and there?

 ## "I've learned to recharge my batteries"